Lokivir/git-notes/commands.md

 This is a little "documentary" for git commands on what they are, what they do and how to use them.

 ## git init
-Creating an empty repository or reinitialize an existing one.
+`git init` creates an empty repository or reinitializes an existing one.

+Running it in an existing repository is safe, because it won't overwrite anything that's already there.
+You want to rerun  it, either to pick up added templates or to move it to another place (if `--separate-git-dir` is given).

+### Synopsis
 ```
 git init [-q | --quiet] [--bare] [--template=<template_directory>]
 	  [--separate-git-dir <git dir>] [--object-format=<format>]